Falco, Alabama

 Falco, also spelled Falko, is an unincorporated community in Covington County, Alabama, United States.
 The community lies entirely within the Conecuh National Forest.

+Name

+The community's name is an acronym for the Florida-Alabama Land Company, which harvested timber in the area.

 History

-The community's name is an acronym for the Florida-Alabama Land Company, which harvested timber in the area.
 Falco was founded by members of the Florida-Alabama Land Company in 1903.
-The community was home to a large sawmill, the Falco Bank, Falco Bottling Company, a 40-room hotel, a grist mill and general stores.
+The community was home to a large sawmill, the Falco Bank, Falcola Bottling Company, a 40-room hotel, a grist mill and general stores.
 A two-story railroad depot sat near the logging railroads, which connected to the Central of Georgia and L&N lines.

 The town began to decline after a fire destroyed the saw mill in 1925.
 The mill was then moved to Willow, Florida.
 A post office operated under the name Falco from 1903 to 1955.

 Falco was photographed by John Collier Jr., who was working for the Farm Security Administration under Roy Stryker.